Nic30/hwtHls/doc/dev-llvm-basics-install-and-use.rst

 * Other projects with FPGA/Verilog/FPGA LLVM backend
   * https://github.com/cpc/tce/tree/master/tce/src/applibs/LLVMBackend/plugin
 * to get original MDNode for MachineInst see  NVPTXAsmPrinter::isLoopHeaderOfNoUnroll
+* MIR registers does not need to have definition by any MachineOperand for example ProcessImplicitDefsPass removes all defining instructions for undef values.
+However each use MachineOperand must have IsUndef flag set.

 Interpret
 -------------